eficode-academy/istio-katas/blue-green-deployment-w-labels.md

 Exercise [Blue/green deployments](blue-green-deployment.md) showed how to
 implement alternative service routing using Kubernetes service to define different version.
 In Kubernetes labels are often used to define different versions.
-In this exercise we will show how to use do routing with Istio and Kubernetes labels.
+In this exercise we will show how to do version routing with Istio and Kubernetes labels.

-First, deploy version `v1` and `v2`:
+First, deploy version `v1` and `v2` of the test application:

 ```sh
 kubectl apply -f deploy/v1